viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

     }

-The **AbstractQueryService** abstract class is provided in order to ease the extraction of the query from the message when other message informations are not required :
+The **AbstractQueryHandler** abstract class is provided in order to ease the extraction of the query from the message when other message informations are not required :

 **usage**